Stay up to date with notifications from The Independent

 The water damaged a number of their belongings and they were moved into an emergency hotel for two weeks before being put in a temporary flat.

-However, they were moved back into the old flat last week at the insistence of the housing association – despite there being no heating or hot water in the apartment, and no bed frame for Ms Odafe’s mattress.
+However, they were moved back into the old flat last week at the insistence of the housing association, despite there being no heating or hot water in the apartment and no bed frame for Ms Odafe’s mattress.

 When The Independent went to see their home, the family were using a bucket in the bath to put boiled water in so they could wash.
-Ms Odafe was also putting her mattress in the kitchen every night to sleep, as her room was full of the family’s boxes and belongings.
+Ms Odafe was also putting a mattress in the kitchen every night to sleep, as her room was full of the family’s boxes and belongings.

 Ms Odafe pays around £900 a month to rent the flat and had to continue to pay the full amount when the family were living in temporary accommodation, she said.
 She had been paid £730 by the housing association to buy a new bed frame but she said she had not received any additional funds to compensate her for the time away from their home or for the other damaged belongings.

-Ms Odafe is moving this mattress from the hallway to the kitchen each night to sleep as she doesn’t have a bed frame or space in her room
+Nicole has been moving this mattress from the hallway to the kitchen each night to sleep as she doesn’t have a bed frame or space in her room

-Ms Odafe is moving this mattress from the hallway to the kitchen each night to sleep as she doesn’t have a bed frame or space in her room (The Independent)
+Nicole has been moving this mattress from the hallway to the kitchen each night to sleep as she doesn’t have a bed frame or space in her room (The Independent)

-The family tried to salvage some of their belongings after their flat was flooded by putting them in the bath
+The family tried to salvage some of their belongings by putting them in the bath after their flat was flooded

-The family tried to salvage some of their belongings after their flat was flooded by putting them in the bath (Nicole Odafe)
+The family tried to salvage some of their belongings by putting them in the bath after their flat was flooded (Nicole Odafe)

 She explained: “I am trying to be strong for myself and for my kids, but I am beyond tired and have crippling anxiety.
 My son has not been doing well in school and he has low self-esteem.
 My daughter is trying to put on a brave face, but there is a lot going on in her head.